-For several months now there has been a slider above the stream view for each of your circles that let you choose how many or few of the posts in that circle you wanted to see in your main stream view.
+For several months now there has been a slider above the stream view for each of your circles that lets you choose how many or few of the posts in that circle you wanted to see in your mainstream view.
 Now a new fifth position has been added to those sliders.
 Setting the slider to this position “subscribes” you to the circle.
 You will then get notifications for each and every post from anyone you have in that circle.

 2. Notify Circles of New Post by Red Square and Email

 Notification option gone from circle popover: Before this update if you added one of your circles to a post or reshare and then hovered your mouse over the circle’s “chiclet” you would see a check box allowing you to notify members of that circle of the post (in the empty spot marked “1” in the screen capture above).
 If checked, circle members would get notified by either the notifications bar (“red square”) or email, or both, depending on their own notifications settings.

 Now when you add a circle to a post, you get a check box that says “Also send email to [name of the circle].”
 At first glance it appears that you can now only notify a circle via email.
 But testing overnight proves this not to be the case.
 Checking the box sends both and email and a red square notification to the circle members.

 IMPORTANT: You should be aware that any time you send a notification for a post now you are potentially sending an email to all the circle members whether you want to or not!
 This greatly increases the chance that your notifications will be seen as spam, unless you are certain the recipients want the notification.
 UPDATE: After extensive testing by users, it appears that unlike the case of subscription notifications (see above), the user’s email notification settings do affect this action.
 To prevent receiving email notifications from people who check the box, uncheck the box shown below in your Google+ settings (thanks to +Shamil Weerakoon for this tip):